HexHive/GLeeFuzz/README.md

 ### Master browser target
 GLeeFuzz needs a customized Chromium for error message collecting, and we call this the `master` browser.
 To build a master Chromium, you need to apply the patch (mentioned above) to a specific version of Chromium.
 Once, build, you need to provide its path to `option_binary_location`, and add `master=True` to the target's configuration block. ***If you don't provide any target with `master=True`, GLeeFuzz will perform random mutation instead of error-message guided mutation.***

-For example, this is a simple configuration file that runs both server and test machine on a single computer, and use a customized Chromium for log collection.
+For example, this is a simple configuration file that runs both server and test machine on a single computer, and uses a customized Chromium for log collection.

 ```sh
 [root_config]